skyeaoki/course-rating-api/README.md

 # course-rating-api
 A REST API that provides a way for users to review educational courses.
-(Requires Node.js & MongoDB to be already installed.)
+(Requires Node.js & MongoDB)

 - Run npm install